jeremenichelli/jeremenichelli.github.io/_posts/2018-02-14-fast-navigation-static-sites.md

 This little trick is currently speeding up the experience in this site on desktop, so you can inspect the `head` element or check the network tab on developer tools while passing your pointer over internal links to see it in action.

-_Kudos to Rich Harris from whom I stole this approach [used in Sapper](https://sapper.svelte.technology/guide#prefetch-href-)._
+_Kudos to Rich Harris from whom I stole this approach he used in [Sapper](https://sapper.svelte.technology/guide#prefetch-href-)._